EdinburghNLP/Refresh/README.md

 # Refresh: Ranking Sentences for Extractive Summarization with Reinforcement Learning

-This repository releases codes for our Refresh model.
-They are improved upon our code for [Sidenet](https://github.com/shashiongithub/sidenet).
+This repository releases codes for our Refresh model, an improved version of [Sidenet](https://github.com/shashiongithub/sidenet).
 They use Tensorflow 0.10, please use scripts provided by Tensorflow to translate them to newer upgrades.

 Please contact me at shashi.narayan@ed.ac.uk for any question.